-Real-time Synchronisation for Web Apps: From HTTP to Reactive Backends
+Real-Time Sync: From HTTP to Reactive Backends

 Overview

-The HTTP Problem: Request-Response is not Real-Time
+The HTTP Problem: Request-Response Is Not Real-Time

-HTTP is based on a simple principle: Request-Response.
+HTTP rests on one simple principle: request-response.

-1. Browser asks: "Give me this data"
+1. The browser asks: "Give me this data."

-2. Server answers: "Here is the data"
+2. The server answers: "Here is the data."

 HTTP Request-Response Cycle: Connection ends after every response